nespinoza/compare_bibs/README.md

 1. Convert `bib` files to a list of strings.
 2. Compare the strings by converting those lists to `sets`.

-3. Print out what elements are in one but not in the other.
+Then it prints out what elements are in one but not in the other.

+## Acknowledgments

+Some parts of this project (e.g., coding assistance and text polishing) were developed with the help of [ChatGPT (OpenAI)](https://openai.com/).